 The examples that follow are an indication of some of the ways we embed British values at Pedmore High School and should be seen as an indication of our approach rather than an exhaustive list.

 Pedmore High School students have a voice.
-That voice is heard through regular Student Council meetings each month.
-The importance of parliamentary democracy is demonstrated in publicly held elections of Student Councillors, Prefects and Head Boy & Head Girl which include nominations, canvassing and voting.
+That voice is heard through regular meetings with Mrs Woods.
+The importance of parliamentary democracy is demonstrated in publicly held elections to mirror society and include nominations, canvassing and voting.
 Students are also involved in the recruitment process for some members of staff.